AccardoNull/Animated-scene-in-JavaScript-WebGL-/README.md

 - Hosted on Github Pages, Link: https://accardonull.github.io/Animated-scene-in-JavaScript-WebGL-/

-- Click the "textureToggleButton" to start the scene.
+- Click the "Toggle Textures" button to start the scene.

 Overview: